cbebe/charles.thyck.top/content/post/2025/01/17/_index.md

 - 珍珠雞 ("pearl chicken")- This evolved from 糯米雞 (_no6 mai5 gai1_, "sticky rice chicken") which were too large to serve in dim sum.

 Dim sum lore goes hard.

+EDIT: I went on the [English Wikipedia Dim sum page](https://en.wikipedia.org/wiki/Dim_sum) and it had all the common items, including the "four-treasure chicken roll" and "pearl chicken" which could've saved me a lot of time on flashcard making 🫠 Oh well, I guess it was a good exercise to translate them myself anyway.